lab596/civiform/Testing.md

    Leave this running while you are working for faster browser test runs:

        bin/run-browser-test-env

+   This command runs the browser tests with local stack, the AWS emulator To run browser tests with the Azure browser test environment, run:

+       bin/run-browser-test-env -–azure

+   This runs the tests using Azurite, the Azure emalator.

 1. Once you see "Server started" in the terminal from the above step, in a separate terminal run the Playwright tests in a docker container: